Share Scale and Mode History

 What is the Difference Between a Scale and a Mode?

-The term scale and mode are used interchangeably, and in a strict theory sense, there is a big difference between a scale and a mode or modal scale.
-They are NOT the same, even if they are the same notes.
-A scale and mode can contain the same notes.
+The terms "scale" and "mode" are often used interchangeably, but strictly speaking, there is a significant difference between them in music theory.
+Although they may share the same set of notes, a scale and a mode or modal scale are not the same thing.
+It's important to note that a scale and a mode can contain the same notes.

 Related Books & Charts